the-anna-project/annad/doc/concept/output.md

 # output
-Output should be self explaning.
+Output should be self explaining.
 This represents the generated output resulting from calculations that are requested by providing some [input](input.md).